Matchpool/voting-system/README.md

 ## Interesting additions

+- Add time frame for submissions then allow for voting
+- Reward people who voted for winning submission with 10% of bounty
-- tournament style with highest votes going to next round
+- Tournament style with highest votes going to next round
-- mechanism like dash (reward people voting for winner)